Looking to improve your welding skills and knowledge? Look no further!

-Fill the pressure element with compressed air mixed with 1% ammonia, and stick the paper or bandage soaked in 5% mercuric nitrate aqueous solution on the outside of the weld (white paper soaked in phenolphthalein reagent can also be pasted).
+Fill the pressure element with compressed air mixed with 1% ammonia, and affix a paper or bandage that has been soaked in a 5% mercuric nitrate aqueous solution on the outside of the weld.
+Alternatively, white paper that has been soaked in phenolphthalein reagent can also be used.

-In case of leakage, black spots (red spots when phenolphthalein paper is used) will appear on the corresponding position of the paper strip or bandage.
+If there is a leak, black spots (or red spots when using phenolphthalein paper) will appear at the corresponding position of the paper strip or bandage.

-This method is more accurate and efficient.
-It is suitable for checking the compactness of the weld when the ambient temperature is low.
+This method is highly accurate and efficient, especially for verifying the tightness of the weld in low ambient temperatures.

 10. What are the types of welding methods?

-According to the adopted energy and process characteristics, welding is divided into three categories: fusion welding, pressure welding and brazing, and each category is divided into various welding methods.
+Welding is categorized into three groups, based on the adopted energy and process characteristics: fusion welding, pressure welding, and brazing.
+Each of these categories is further divided into various welding methods.

-Fusion welding is divided into arc welding, gas welding, thermit welding, electroslag welding, electron beam welding and laser welding.
+Fusion welding is divided into six types: arc welding, gas welding, thermit welding, electroslag welding, electron beam welding, and laser welding.

-Gas shielded welding is divided into argon arc welding, titanium dioxide arc welding and atomic hydrogen welding.
+Arc welding has four subcategories: electrode arc welding, stud welding, gas shielded welding, submerged arc welding, and plasma arc welding.
+Gas shielded welding is further divided into argon arc welding, titanium dioxide arc welding, and atomic hydrogen welding.

-Metal thermal cutting, spraying and carbon arc gouging are metal processing methods similar to welding methods, which usually belong to the technical scope of welding specialty.
+Metal thermal cutting, spraying, and carbon arc gouging are metal processing methods that are similar to welding techniques.
+They usually fall within the technical scope of welding specialties.

 11. What are the effects of groove angle, root clearance and blunt edge?

-Blunt edge refers to the straight edge of the end face along the root of the joint groove of the weldment when the weldment is beveled, which is used to prevent the root from burning through.
+A blunt edge refers to the straight edge of the end face along the root of the joint groove of the weldment when the weldment is beveled.
+It is used to prevent the root from burning through.

 12. What should be paid attention to in the use and maintenance of AC arc welding machine?

-(1) It shall be used according to the rated welding current and load duration of the welding machine, and shall not be overloaded.
+- The welding machine shall be used according to its rated welding current and load duration, and shall not be overloaded.

-(3) The regulating current shall operate at no load.
+- The current regulator should operate under no load.

-(7) The welding machine shall be overhauled regularly.
+- The welding machine should be regularly overhauled.

 13. Safe operation technology of manual arc welding?

-(1) Note that the no-load voltage does not exceed the rated value, i.e. AC 60V, DC 90V
+(1) Please note that the no-load voltage should not exceed the rated value, which is AC 60V or DC 90V.

-(2) Protective glasses shall be provided for removing welding slag
+(2) Protective glasses must be provided for removing welding slag.

-(3) Construction areas with a large number of people shall be provided with shutters to prevent household arc radiation
+(3) Construction areas with a large number of people should have shutters to prevent household arc radiation.

-(4) Welding tongs with welding rods shall not be placed at will
+(4) Welding tongs with welding rods should not be placed randomly.

-(5) Welding rod heads shall not be thrown casually, but shall be stacked in a centralized manner.
-Pay special attention to fire prevention
+(5) Welding rod heads must not be thrown carelessly; instead, they should be stacked centrally.
+Special attention must be paid to fire prevention.

-(6) When welding non-ferrous metals, galvanized pipes or alloys, masks shall be worn to prevent zinc oxide from being sucked into the body
+(6) When welding non-ferrous metals, galvanized pipes, or alloys, masks should be worn to prevent the inhalation of zinc oxide.

-(7) Clean the site, tools, etc. and cut off the power supply at the end of the work
+(7) The site, tools, and equipment should be cleaned, and the power supply should be disconnected at the end of the work.

-(9) When the weldment needs vegetation ash for thermal insulation and slow cooling, pay attention to the surrounding objects to prevent fire
+(9) When vegetation ash is needed for thermal insulation and slow cooling, be careful of surrounding objects to prevent fire.

-(10) Disconnect the power supply when moving the welding machine or changing the wiring
+(10) Disconnect the power supply before moving the welding machine or changing the wiring.

-(11) Welding shall be carried out inside the vessel and supervised outside
+(11) Welding should be conducted inside the vessel while being supervised outside.

-(12) When welding and repairing containers or pipes containing flammable and explosive media, they shall be replaced and qualified, and all covers shall be opened
+(12) When welding and repairing containers or pipes that contain flammable and explosive media, they should be replaced and qualified, and all covers should be opened.